nikita-chistyakov/databricks/README.md

-# databricks quick overview :
+# databricks platform overview :

 - Popular option for Enterprise data architecture
 - Birth of Lakehouse (built on top of Datalake / giving architecture flexibility and performance of warehouse / provides single platform)